 • Harry S. Truman succeeded Franklin D. Roosevelt in 1945: Truman was elected to a full term in 1948 but chose to withdraw early in the primary process in 1952 due to age and health concerns.

 Four Vice Presidents ascended to the Presidency upon the death of the President due to assassination.

-• Theodore “Teddy” Roosevelt, for William McKinley in 1901: Roosevelt was elected to a full term in 1904 and chose not to run in 1908.
+• Theodore “Teddy” Roosevelt succeeded William McKinley in 1901: Roosevelt was elected to a full term in 1904 and chose not to run in 1908.
 Roosevelt later ran for the Republican nomination in 1912 and lost to his handpicked successor William Howard Taft, he would go on to run as a third-party candidate, placing second ahead of Taft in the general election, making him the most successful third-party candidate.